UKHSA Research Using Animals

 Animal Research at UKHSA

 The UK continually faces a wide range of health security threats.
-The mission of the UK Health Security Agency (UKHSA) is to protect our communities from infectious diseases and the impact of chemical, radiological and other environmental health hazzards.
+The mission of the UK Health Security Agency (UKHSA) is to protect our communities from infectious diseases and the impact of chemical, radiological and other environmental health hazards.
 Scientific research is fundamental to achieving these goals.
-Currently, and in response to technological advancements, this research requires the use of animals to reproduce the complexities of the immune systeem and other important physiological functions that are similar to those of humans, when reacting to infections and other challenges to wellbeing.
+Currently, some of this research requires the use of animals to model the complexities of the human immune system and other important physiological functions to investigate how we respond to infections and other challenges to our wellbeing.

 Why Animal Research is Important

-Animal research plays an essential role in understanding how infectious, radiological, chemical and other environmental agents impact human health (Figure 1).
-The biological similarities between humans and other species means that they can, on some occasions, be the only effective model for research where responses to agents is too complex to be modelled in any other way.
-Alongside other evolving technologies such as tissue and organ culture, the animal work conducted at the 3 UKHSA sites provides an essential capability for health security as well as opportunities for scientific advancement aligned to UKHSA’s mission of interest to R&D funders internationally.
-UKHSA has substantial experience in assisting in the development of countermeasures to protect the population from health threats.
+Animal research plays an essential role in understanding how infectious, radiological, chemical and other environmental agents impact human health (Fig 1).
+The biological similarities between humans and other species means that they can, on some occasions, be the only effective model for research where responses to agents are too complex to be modelled in any other way.
+Alongside other evolving technologies such as tissue and organ culture, the animal work conducted at UKHSA provides an essential capability for health security as well as opportunities for scientific advancement in collaboration with international funders.

 More specifically, animals are used within UKHSA research to: